Arnix Wilnoudt (pseudonym Arnoudt Geerars), 1958 Amersfoort The Netherlands.

 -Start his career as an artist in 2012-

 At puberty his sense of wonder was transformed into knowledge and consciousness.
 At nineteen he turned away from home and literally chose his own path by starting to live independently and fix his own problems.
-During those years he felt that faith is trust… something he was unable to find that within the church.
+During those years he felt that faith is trust.

 He then created a private company, initially as photographer (Academy of Fine Arts Sint Joost Breda, The Netherlands and The Dutch Photo Vocational School, Apeldoorn, The Netherlands), later one in the field of communication and advice.
 He was particularly concerned with unorthodox ideas and solutions, using cognitive social psychology.
 Here in the commercial discipline of communication, Arnix also often looked for the connection with art, and always searching for boundaries.

 It is not anarchism that drives him forward, but the old question: Why?
 Elements such as strength and power trigger him to resist.
 This latent need for clarity has been transformed into a number of confrontational objects, which depict his questions about power and transience.
 Within his images and objects, Arnix puts forward questions of eminent value.
 Questions, which perhaps will never be answered, but will jumpstart a thought process.
 These questions mainly challenge our subordinate role in the world.
 The choice is for the individual to make.
 Each day we answer the questions put forward by daily life.
 Materials and techniques form a substantial part of Arnix’s need to express himself.
 He deliberately use kitsch elements for embracing mass culture with artistic ulterior motives.
 He formulates his thoughts in material and style, and sometimes hires the best professionals in the field in order to realize a given project.